-In what proved to be a real eye opener, the pope admitted that as a young man the person who did more to shape his thinking about politics was a female communist atheist, Esther Ballestrino.
+The pope admitted that as a young man the person who did more to shape his thinking about politics was a communist atheist, Esther Ballestrino.
 She introduced him to prominent communist publications.

 Pope Francis made his mark on the Church, much as John Paul II and Benedict XVI did.
 It remains to be seen whether his successor will hew more closely to his stance than that of his predecessors.
 May he rest in peace.